fraserhess/php_sparkle_stats_server/README.md

 That's it!
 Your web server is now ready to accept Sparkle requests with profile reports.

-If you like, you can also load the file profileLookup.php on your web server.
-It's a simple script to look up profile reports from the last month and display them in an HTML table.
+If you like, you can also load the files profileLookup.php, profileCharts.php and style.css on your web server.
+The first file is a simple script to look up profile reports from the last month and display them in an HTML table.
+The second displays charts of the same information.